-• WebWork
+WebWork

 These are online assignments that are accessed through a web browser and constitute the bulk of the assigned work for this course.
 A link to each WebWork assignment will be provided in the Assignments section of the Canvas website and within the modules in which the material is covered.
 The WebWork assignments should be accessed exclusively via these individual assignment links.
-You can login using your WPI username (must be all lowercase) and password.

-WebWork assignments will typically be due at 11:59pm US Eastern Time on Mondays, Thursdays, and Fridays of each week.
+WebWork assignments will typically be due at 11:59pm US Eastern Time on up to three days each week.
 WebWork problems are graded instantaneously upon answer submission.